anirudhgray/tahini-lang/README.md

 - [x] **Conditionals**: If-else statements for decision-making.
 - [x] **Functions**: Define and call reusable blocks of code, with support for contracts (`precondition`, `postcondition`, and `assertion`).
 - [ ] **Classes**: Object-oriented features to group variables and methods (in progress).
-- [ ] **Error Handling**: Support for user-defined exceptions and error handling (in progress), and a stack trace (basic version implemented!).
+- [ ] **Error Handling**: Support for user-defined exceptions and error handling (in progress).
+- [x] **Stack Traces**: Detailed error messages with line numbers and function names.
+- [x] **Unit Tests**: Write test blocks directly in the source file to validate code correctness.

-Planned features include an import system, standard library, in-line testing, and cross-language support.
+Planned features include an import system, standard library, and cross-language support.

 ## Getting Started